Resources

 Operations Systems for Small Teams

-If you want one place that connects the core ideas on this site — role clarity, onboarding, handoffs, founder bottlenecks, and weekly rhythm — start with the guide below.
+If you want one place that connects the core ideas on this site — who owns what, how work moves, how new people ramp up, and what to do when everything keeps coming back to you — start with the guide below.

 Frequently asked questions